DBozhinovski/darko.io-public/src/content/posts/swag-corner-stories---1-chokanche.md

 author: Darko Bozhinovski
 title: "Swag corner stories - 1.
 Chokanche"
 pubDate: 2022-12-11
-tags: ['swag corner', 'shorts']
-description:
+tags: ["swag corner", "shorts"]
-  'A trip down memory lane, from the swag corner of my office.
-Part 1.'
+description: "A trip down memory lane, from the swag corner of my office.
+Part 1."
-ogImage: '/1670609537652.jpeg'
+ogImage: "/1670609537652.jpeg"
 ---

 This one isn't related to [BeerJS Skopje](https://beerjs.mk), but it is a lovely story worth sharing.
 So, swag corner story no. 1: